python/devguide/triaging.rst

 * Read the issue comment(s).
 * Review and set classification fields
     - Title: should be concise with specifics which are helpful to someone scanning a list of issue titles.
-Adding a prefix at the start of the title to indicate the module, such as IDLE, DOC, or ASYNCIO, is optional, but can be helpful to others.
+(Optional, if possible) Add a prefix at the start of the title to indicate the module, e.g. IDLE, doc, or async.
     - Type
     - Stage
     - Components: multiple items may be set